CarmineOptions/konoha/tests/README.md

 Simulate a claim with valid merkle proof, check the claimed amount is correctly minted and recorded.

-2) Claim with incorrect amount

-The contract should reject the claim if the amount exceeds the one encoded in the merkle proof.

-3) Claim more than eligible through multiple claims

-After successful claim, attempt another claim that would exceed the adress's total eligible amount.
-Expecting rejection.

-4) Claim with incorrect claimee

-Attempt a claim with a merkle proof corresponding to a different address and check if the contract rejects the claim.

-5) Claim with invalid proof

-Generate a random merkle proof and checks the contract correctly rejects it.

-6) Claim with a proof that has already been used

-Simply repeat a claim and expect the second one to be rejected.

 ### Integration tests

 1) Simulate a valid claim and verify that the correct amount of governance tokens is minted to the claimee's address.
+Check that the contract's storage reflects the claimed amount

 2) Check that the Claimed event is correctly emitted when a claim is processed successfully

-3) Test contract's state update : after a successful claim, check that the contract's storage reflects the claimed amount and prevents the same claimee from claiming more than entitled

-options.cairo :

-### Unit tests

-1) Add valid option

-Ensure the addition of a single option (either call or put) with valid parameters is successful.
+3) Simulate a valid claim and multiple invalid attempts:
+ - claim second time with same proof

-2) Add option with invalid parameters
+ - claim with invalid proof

-Make sure the contract rejects the addition of options with invalid parameters, namely invalid option_type or unsupported asset pair.

-3) Add two options with exact same parameters

-Attempt to add two call or put options with same strike, maturity, vol, asset pair and other features.
-The second addition should be rejected.
+ - update root
+ - claim with old root + new proof, new root + old proof

+## options.cairo

 ### Integration tests

-1) Ensure that after adding an option, it can be traded on the AMM and the liquidity pool is correctly updated
+1) Add options and after adding an option, it can be traded on the AMM.
+Test already done, needs to be activated.

 2) Options deployment and contract interaction

 Deploy a new option contract and check that it interacts correctly with the governance token contract for minting option tokens.

-3) Validate the lifecycle of the option from its creation through trading up to its expiry and settlement.

-proposals.cairo :
+## proposals.cairo

 ### Usual proposal functionalities